Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Current Moderation Models Through a Restorative Justice Lens

 \begin{quote} \textit{ ```Go make me a sandwich, calling me a bitch, telling me that I should go make food for my husband, I probably have kids and cats [\ldots] getting called bitch, slut, whore, cunt, just every derogatory name for women in the book.'' } \end{quote}

 On both Overwatch and Discord, the main tool for victims to address harm is reporting to the moderation system or the moderators.
-However, victims often felt left out of the decision-making process after reporting a harm case and did not find the process helpful to them for healing from the harm.
-Several participants told us that after reporting, they either do not hear back or receive a vague message indicating moderation decisions: \textit{``[The moderation system] just tells me that `something' happened, and my report led to that happening''} (P11).
-P9 believes that the moderation system is intentionally opaque to gamers: ``they don't want players understand[ing] the system.''
-In addition, though reporting the harm may result in punishment to the offenders, it does not directly help victims heal from the emotional impact of the harm.
+However, victims often felt left out of the decision-making process after reporting a harm case and did not find the process helpful for healing from the harm.
+Several participants told us that after reporting, they either do not hear back or receive a vague message that indicates the moderation decision but offers no procedural details: \textit{``[The moderation system] just tells me that `something' happened, and my report led to that happening''} (P11).
+P9 believes that the moderation system is intentionally opaque to gamers: ``They don't want players understand[ing] the system.''

+In addition, though reporting the harm may result in punishment of the offenders, it does not directly help victims heal from the emotional impact of the harm.
 P11 talked about the emotional toll of the incident: \textit{``I've cried about it a few times [\ldots and I told my friend], `I don't even feel like I want to live in a world where there are people like that.'''}